 Eighth Grade never seeks to over dramatise the formative years of early adolescence.
 Providing a beautifully realised snapshot of the journey into adulthood.
 Encapsulating the intensity, emotion and humour of teenage life, in a way few other films of the genre achieve.
 Making it into our essential list of coming of age films, alongside such classics as Stand By Me and The Breakfast Club.

-Set during the final year of middle school, Eighth Grade follows Kayla (Elsie Fisher), who’s confident video blogging alter ego, hides the insecurities of her own inner thoughts and place in school.
-Unlike her confident online presence, Kayla struggles to find belonging in the social structures of middle school.
-Longing for friendship and visibility in peer groups based on popularity and confidence, during a year of transition for every young person in her class.
+Set during the final year of middle school.
+Eighth Grade follows Kayla (Elsie Fisher), who’s confident video blogging alter ego, hides the insecurities of her own inner thoughts and place in school.
+Unlike her confident online presence.
+Kayla struggles to find belonging in the social structures of middle school.
+Longing for friendship and visibility in peer groups based on popularity and confidence.
+During a year of transition for every young person in her class.

 Bo Burnhams directorial debut is a tour de force in a genre where adult views on teenage life often cloud the realities of growing up.
-Eighth Grade’s ability to portray the insecurities, exploration and social development of early teenage life, alongside the awkwardness and humour of growing up make it a one of the finest coming of age films of the past decade.
+Eighth Grade’s ability to portray the insecurities, exploration and social development of early teenage life.
+Alongside the awkwardness and humour of growing up make it a one of the finest coming of age films of the past decade.